Ismail Ibn Sharif: Appearance, personality, and contemporary assessments

-By contemporary Europeans, Moulay Ismail was considered cruel, greedy, merciless, and duplicitous.
+According to contemporary Europeans, Moulay Ismail was considered cruel, greedy, merciless, and duplicitous.
 It was his cruelty and viciousness that particularly attracted their attention.
 Legends of the ease with which Ismail could behead or torture laborers or servants he thought to be lazy are numerous.
 According to a Christian slave, Moulay Ismail had more than 36,000 people killed over a 26-year period of his reign.
 According to François Pidou de Saint Olon, Moulay Ismail had 20,000 people assassinated over a twenty-year period of his reign.
-He was described by many authors, including Dominique Busnot, as a "bloodthirsty monster."
+He was described by many authors, including Dominique Busnot, as a "bloodthirsty monster".
+However, researcher such as Richard Bordeaux Parker opined that frequently-told stories about the ten of thousands of Christian slaves' forced labours and the large dungeons where they were kept were exaggerated from the accounts of European ambassadors who visited Isma'il's court.
+Bordeaux Parker and Jonathan M. Bloom found the number of Christian slaves was likely closer to a few thousand at most and the chambers which suspected as slave prisons were actually storage rooms for grain and food supplies.
+The urban legends about Qara Prison holding thousands of them are disputed by Marianne Barrucand as she opined it is largely for food silos.

-He was also a very good horseman, with great physical strength, agility, and extraordinary cleverness, which he maintained even in his old age.
+Moulay Ismail was also a very good horseman, with great physical strength, agility, and extraordinary cleverness, which he maintained even in his old age.
 "One of his normal entertainments was to draw his sword as he mounted his horse and decapitate the slave who held the stirrup."

 His physical appearance is almost always described in the same way by the Europeans.
 He had "a long face, more black than white, i.e. very mulatto," according to Saint-Amans, ambassador of Louis XIV, who added that "he is the strongest and most vigorous man of his State."
 He was of average height and he inherited the colour of his face from his mother, who had been a black slave.

 According to Germain Moüette, a French captive who lived in Morocco until 1682:

 Religion

-"A faithful and pious follower of his religion," he attempted to convert King James II of England to Islam, sending him letters whose sincerity and religious feeling are inarguable.
+"A faithful and pious follower of his religion", he attempted to convert King James II of England to Islam, sending him letters whose sincerity and religious feeling are inarguable.
 Dominique Busnot, who was generally critical of Ismail, asserted that "he had a great attachment to his Law and publicly practiced all the ceremonies, ablutions, prayers, fasts, and feasts with scrupulous precision."

 He enjoyed debating theology with the Trinitarians in Morocco on points of controversy.
 On many occasions when returning from the mosque on Fridays, he asked for Trinitarians to be brought into his court.
 During a debate with the fathers of Mercy, he said this: